stefs92/GranatumX-Templates/README.md

 # Steps to make a Gbox

-1. **First,** you&#39;ll need to install a working distribution of Docker, for which you may follow the instructions from [here](https://docs.docker.com/get-docker/).
+1. **First,** you&#39;ll need to install a working distribution of Docker, which you may do following the instructions from [here](https://docs.docker.com/get-docker/).
 We recommend that Windows natives install WSL (“Windows Subsystem for Linux”) distribution before installing Docker (a good choice is Ubuntu distribution, which you can download from Microsoft Store).

 2. **Download and run** GranatumX locally: